YounesAmajid/net_practice/README.md

 DHCP is used to automatically assign IP addresses to devices on a network, simplifying the process of network configuration.
 DNS (Domain Name System):

-DNS translates human-readable domain names (e.g., www.example.com) into IP addresses.
+DNS translates human-readable domain names